StabbyCutyou/rapp/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+# Contact

+Comments?
+Criticisms?
+Concerns?
+Open an issue on Github, or simply tweet at me.
+I'm @StabbyCutyou on Twitter.